From Concept-Aligned Tokens to Vulnerable Features: Mechanistic Localization of Jailbreaks: Experimental Setup

-We use Gemma-2-2B \citep{team2024gemma} as the target model for all steering experiments.
-This choice is motivated by two factors.
-First, Gemma-2-2B is a lightweight, open-source model that permits full access to residual-stream activations across all 26 layers.
-Second, \citet{lieberum2024gemma} released Gemma Scope, that consists of an open-source suite of SAEs trained on every layer and sub-layer of Gemma-2-2B and other models.
-The availability of pre-trained SAEs allows us to extract 16k-dimensional feature activations without additional training overhead. \paragraph{Dataset.} We used the BeaverTails dataset \citep{ji2023beavertails}, a widely adopted benchmark for safety-alignment research.
-Each datapoint contains an adversarial prompt, a model response, a set of 14 harmful-category labels, and a binary safety flag (\texttt{is\_safe}).
-From this corpus we sample 20 prompts per category (280 total), retaining only datapoints assigned to exactly one unsafe category.
-This single-category constraint ensures that the negative-sentiment words/phrases extracted from each response are attributable to a single harm type, preventing cross-category confounding during feature analysis. \paragraph{Baseline and Evaluation Protocol.} We define the \emph{baseline} as the unsteered response that Gemma-2-2B generates for each adversarial prompt under default decoding.
-To quantify the effect of steering, we score both the baseline and each steered response on a 1--5 harmfulness scale, where 1 is the safest response, and 5 denotes the most harmful.
+\paragraph{Evaluation Protocol and Baselines.} We define the \emph{baseline} as the unsteered response that Gemma-2-2B generates for each adversarial prompt under default decoding.
+To quantify the effect of steering, we score both the baseline and steered response on a 1--5 harmfulness scale, where 1 is the safest response, and 5 denotes the most harmful.
 Scoring is performed by an LLM judge using the template introduced by \citet{qi2024finetuning}, which evaluates whether a response complies with a harmful request and the degree of detail it provides.

+To complement feature steering, we adapt the population-level GCG framework of \citet{li-etal-2026-evaluating}.
+We use the \emph{untargeted, population-level, suffix} setting, appending a 3-token suffix and optimizing SAE latent objectives rather than model outputs.
+For Gemma-2-2B, we target layer 16 using the corresponding Gemma Scope residual SAE, run 20 iterations with $m=300$ candidate tokens and top-$k=170$ SAE features, and evaluate across all 14 BeaverTails harm categories.